evgeniiaraz/few_shots_supplementary/README.md

 #### `dataset_indices.json`

-File containining indices used for training and evaluation on Multi3NLU++
+File containining indices used for training and evaluation on Multi3NLU++.
+The indices are provided for reproducing the experiments.

 #### `dataset_indices_{*}.json`